zenml-io/zenml-projects/customer_satisfaction/README.md

 * ingest_data  :- This step will ingest the data from the dataset and will create a dataframe.
 * clean_data   :- This step will clean the data and remove the unwanted columns.
 * model_train  :- This step will train the model and will save the model using mlfow autlogging.
-* evaluation   :- This step will evaluate the model and will save the metrics using mlfow autlogging in artifact store.
+* evaluation   :- This step will evaluate the model and will save the metrics using mlfow autlogging into the artifact store.

 We have another pipeline which is deployment_pipeline.py that implements a continuous deployment workflow.
 It ingests and processes input data, trains a model and then (re)deploys the prediction server that serves the model if it meets some evaluation criteria.